Freedom! '90: Chart performance

 "Freedom!
-'90" was 6:30 long, but a shorter version was made available for radio consumption.
-The radio edit was made by removing the upbeat in several portions of the song and cutting straight to the downbeat.
-The addition of the year to the title was to distinguish the song from "Freedom", a number one hit in the UK for Wham! in 1984 (number 3 in the US in 1985).
-It was the second US single from the album Listen Without Prejudice Vol. 1, and had contrasting fortunes on each side of the Atlantic—it peaked at number 28 on the UK Singles Chart, but was a major success on the US Billboard Hot 100, reaching number 8 and selling over 500,000 copies to earn a Gold certification from the RIAA.
-It remained in the Billboard top 40 for 12 weeks in late 1990 and early 1991.
+'90" is 6:30 long, but a shorter version was made available for radio consumption.
+It was the second US single from the album Listen Without Prejudice Vol. 1, and had contrasting fortunes each side of the Atlantic—it peaked at number 28 on the UK Singles Chart, but was a major success on both the US Billboard Hot 100 and US Cash Box Top 100, reaching number 8 and 7 respectively, selling over 500,000 copies to earn a Gold certification from the RIAA.
 In Canada, Michael achieved another chart-topper.
 As of October 2017, the single sold 83,000 copies in UK.